 The Commission issues revenue bonds to refund outstanding debt and to finance portions of its CIP.
-The Commission's 2022-2026 CIP budget, which totals \$62.0 million, anticipates that \$28.5 million of the projects listed requiring future funding will be funded from bond proceeds.
-The fiscal year 2022 budget for debt service is \$4.7 million.
-Please refer to Note 4 of the "Notes to the Financial Statements" for more detailed long-term debt information.
+The Commission's 2023-2027 CIP budget, which totals \$72.4 million, anticipates that \$42.5 million of the projects listed requiring future funding will be funded via borrowings.
+The fiscal year 2023 budget for debt service is \$5.2 million.
+See Note 4 in the "Notes to the Financial Statements" for more detailed long-term debt information.